 Equine parasites are with us every day of the year, as they lay eggs that hatch into larvae that turn into adult worms that start the process all over again.
+Horses become infected with parasites in pastures, barns, in and around streams and on trails.

 During their passage through the horse's system, worms injure organ systems and create problems that lead to anemia, diarrhea, weight loss, nutritional deficiencies, and other conditions that jeopardize the life of your horse.